lot022/chessanalytics_st/README.md

 # How does heatmap plots look?

-This is a sample heatmap of king_square_captures() with default params (colorscale set to 'plasma', showscale set to True).
+This is a sample heatmap of king_square_captures() with default params (colorscale set to 'plotly3', showscale set to False).

-(chessnalytics/plots_png/plot1.png)

-Here is the same funcion but without showscale and with colorscale set to 'plotly3'.
 Note that setting off showscale makes heatmap look more like a rect than square and less readable.

 ![image](https://github.com/lot022/chessanalytics_st/assets/171599696/a3971af4-3a9f-4dc6-8f35-3d54d23f96eb)